Professional Development Program

 Overview of the 2016 - 2018 Reporting Period

 The reporting period is twenty-four months long, beginning July 1, 2016 and ending June 30, 2018.
-Learning hours must be reported in the reporting period in which they are earned.
+Learning hours must be recorded in the reporting period in which they are earned.
 Learning activities are categorized as either Structured or Unstructured learning.
 During the 2016 - 2018 reporting period members are required to complete 70 learning hours with a minimum of 35 Structured learning hours.
 One hour of education activity is equivalent to 1.0 learning hour.
-The deadline for reporting learning activities for the 2016 - 2018 Reporting Period is June 30, 2018.
+The deadline for recording learning activities for the 2016 - 2018 Reporting Period is June 30, 2018.

 For a summary of the 2016 - 2018 guidelines, please refer to the Professional Development Guidelines Summary which can be found here.